agBeta/jammed-together/debugger-node/debug.md

 Also read more about debugger in [nodejs debugger docs](https://nodejs.org/api/debugger.html).
 V8 Inspector integration allows attaching Chrome DevTools to Node.js instances for debugging and profiling.
 It uses the Chrome DevTools Protocol.
 V8 Inspector can be enabled by passing the --inspect flag when starting a Node.js application.
 It is also possible to supply a custom port with that flag, e.g. --inspect=9222 will accept DevTools connections on port 9222.
 To break on the first line of the application code, pass the --inspect-brk flag instead of --inspect.

 Also take a look at Memory Leaks inside node.md in nevis self-documentation.

+Also we use `--trace-event-categories` in async-activity/pitfall.js.